vportens/petits_programmes/game/so_long/README.md

 # so_long
-2D game using **mlx** for gestion of graphique.Helps Nemo est all the shrimps then escape the ocean.
+2D game using **mlx** for gestion of graphique.
+Helps Nemo eat all the shrimps then escape the ocean.
 Use bonus mode to see animated shrimps and crab how want eat you.